 State funds are not appropriated specifically for this program.
 However, in each fiscal year funds may be reallocated from the Physician Education Loan Repayment Program (PELRP) Account if funds remain available after all physician applications have been considered.
-After reviewing all physician applications received by the August 31, 2013 deadline, we have determined that there will be remaining PELRP funds to be reallocated for Nursing Faculty Loan Repayment Assistance Program awards at the end of the current fiscal year.
+After reviewing all physician applications received by the August 31, 2013 deadline, we determined that there will be remaining PELRP funds to be reallocated for Nursing Faculty Loan Repayment Assistance Program awards at the end of the current fiscal year.

 To be eligible to receive loan repayment assistance, a nurse must: